 That said, the Liberal Protestant project seems, to me, destined to end in failure for all the reasons that Eliot and Lewis anticipated 75 years ago: Though the order might possess within itself resources to correct its worst excesses as Wilkinson and Joustra argue somewhat convincingly, I do not see how it possesses within itself resources to justify itself as an order in the first place.
 This is actually Eliot and Lewis’s chief concern, which is why I would like to see more BenOp critics engage with them rather than focusing so much on Rod and folks like Anthony Esolen, as much as I admire their books.

 It is precisely because liberalism lacks such resources that our current liberal order is sliding toward something that actually does not protect conscience and does not respect individual freedom.
 As I have argued in the past, the sort of liberalism we have today must necessarily have an implicitly totalitarian mentality because of how it rejects nature and wishes to promote forms of individual identity which cannot exist without some kind of totalitarian state facilitating them.
-Indeed, I would argue that the brittleness of Liberal Protestantism is itself proven by the sheer number of apostates in their ranks: Thinkers like Rachel Held Evans, Tony Jones, Tony Campolo, and Nadia Bolz-Weber all belong to this regime and all deviate in significant ways from historic Christian orthodoxy.
+Indeed, I would argue that the brittleness of Liberal Protestantism is itself proven by the sheer number of people that have rejected key teachings in historical orthodoxy: Thinkers like Rachel Held Evans, Tony Jones, Tony Campolo, and Nadia Bolz-Weber all belong to this regime and all deviate in significant ways from the traditional teachings of the church.9

 This, then, is the irony of the Liberal Protestant project.
 It is, I think, the de facto norm most young evangelicals embrace.
 Certainly it seems to be the dominant view of many connected to our most visible institutions.
 Yet it is fundamentally unstable and self-defeating because it cannot justify its own existence.